dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Dreamcatcher Purpose.md

 Focus primarily on the building of a packet based innovation protocol, which generates a large data set of interactions, which is used to construct an attribution artifial intelligence named "Dreamcatcher AI" that can eloquently and instantly answer the question of how much of this revenue should go to this person based on their contribution ?

+"the radiant AI at its heart ensures fair attribution of rewards."